Agera-CatenaX/EclipseDataSpaceConnector/TELEMETRY.md

 ### About the code

 Without any code changes, basic traces are already produced.
 However, extending the code greatly improves the quality of the traces.
+Customisations to the code can be done using [_io.opentelemetry:opentelemetry-api_](https://mvnrepository.com/artifact/io.opentelemetry/opentelemetry-api) library which comes with a transitive dependency _io.opentelemetry:opentelemetry-context_.

 #### Custom spans